top of page

 Two times LATIN GRAMMYs nominee / International Cubadisco Award / 2018 Womex Selection

-Olga Cerpa is the most important female voice of the last three decades in Canary Islands.
-Nominated for two Latin Grammys, she has shared stage with artists such as Omara Portuondo, Joan Manuel Serrat, Julio Pereira and Milladoiro among others.
+Olga Cerpa is the most important female voice of the last three decades in the Canary Islands.
+Nominated for two Latin Grammys, she has shared the stage with artists such as Omara Portuondo, Joan Manuel Serrat, Julio Pereira and Milladoiro, among others.

 Some reviews: